Dr. Mitchell Naficy

 Strength Training (Weightlifting & Resistance Workouts)

-- Helps rebuild physical strength and endurance after substance use.
+- Helps rebuild physical strength and endurance

-- Boosts self-confidence through measurable progress in lifting heavier weights.
+- Boosts self-confidence through measurable progress

 Cardiovascular Exercise (Running, Cycling, Swimming, etc.)

-- Improves heart health and repairs damage caused by substance use.
+- Improves heart health

-- Provides a structured, repetitive activity that can be meditative.
+- Provides a structured, repetitive activity

 Yoga & Mindfulness-Based Exercises

-- Encourages relaxation and emotional regulation.
+- Encourages relaxation and emotional regulation

-- Helps manage anxiety, depression, and stress—common struggles in recovery.
+- Helps manage anxiety, depression, and stress

-- Improves flexibility and breathing techniques, supporting overall well-being.
+- Improves flexibility and breathing

 Group Fitness Classes (CrossFit, Bootcamps, Spinning, etc.)